Inflation hits rents: New figures show how tenants are affected

 Rising inflation has begun to affect residential rents, according to Trade Me, with the national median weekly rent up 7 per cent annually to $575/week in March.

-That matched the record-high annual inflation growth in the first quarter reported by the Reserve Bank last week.
+TradeMe cited record-high annual inflation growth in the first quarter as influencing rents.

 Gavin Lloyd, Trade Me property sales director, said this would be hard news for tenants, already feeling the impact of inflation, up 6.9 per cent in the first quarter to March 31.